dwmcnelis/formatlibrary-backup/README.md

 • Results can be sorted by various criteria (Alphabetical / Date / ATK / DEF / Level).<br/>
 • Results are paginated and the quantity displayed can be changed (10 / 25 / 50 / 100).
+• Results link to Single Card details.

 # Single Card Details

+Single Card webpages are seemlessly linked throughout the website from:<br>
+• The Card Database<br>
+• Single Decks<br>
+• Ban Lists

 ![Single-Card-Details](/public/screenshots/Single-Card-Details.jpg)

+Single Card webpages display:<br>
+• A full-size, high quality rendering of the card.<br>
+• All information displayed on the actual card.<br>
+• A status summary bar that links to Ban Lists.<br>
+• A list of prints with links to a 3rd party retailer.<br>

 # Deck Database